Forget About Perfect

 istockphoto

-My mother makes this incredible cream for her banana cream pie.
+I have an incredible banana cream pie recipe.
 It is decadent and loaded with calories and fat—the yummy kind of dessert.
 I made it for Mother’s Day this year.
 While beating the homemade whipped cream, I had to taste it, you know, for quality control.
 It was delicious.
-Didn’t think about the fact I’m lactose intolerant, and I need to take Lactaid before I ingest any dairy food.
-It was such a small amount of cream I thought I’d be fine.
-Well, I got terrible symptoms from it and had no desire to eat it.
-So, instead of having pie, I had Pepto-Bismol.

 The next day, the pie called me, beckoning me to eat it.
 I swear I heard it.
-So, after I got home from yoga class, I took a Lactaid tablet and had a spoonful of pie.
+So, after I got home from yoga class, I had a spoonful of pie.
 Yada, Yada, Yada, I ate two pieces, rationalizing it was my breakfast.

 Am I proud of that?
-Hell no!
+No!
 Am I ashamed to write this?
-No. I wanted to share this because, like everyone else, I’m learning as I go along.
+No. I wanted to share this because, like everyone else, I’m learning to lighten up on myself.
 I wanted that pie on Mother’s Day and didn’t have it.
 That pie was scrumptious, and I regret nothing!
-Sure, I probably gained a few pounds, but I’ll work at getting rid of it.
+Sure, I probably gained a few pounds, but I’ll work at getting rid of them.

 Forget about perfect.

 This misrepresentation of perfection stems from our childhood.
 Children are impressionable and believe most of what they hear or experience.
-If we were constantly told as a child we weren’t good enough that just set us up for being a perfectionist as an adult.
+If we were constantly told as a child we weren’t good enough, that just sets us up for being a perfectionist as an adult.
 Wanting to better ourselves is a good thing.
 Wanting to be the best version of ourselves is healthy and benefits not only ourselves but others, too.
 Just don’t get hung up on the details.
 Go with the flow of life and be a good person.
-That in itself is perfection in my mind.

 To forgetting about perfect,